Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: The Dirac equations

 where $\chi(\Sigma)$ is the Euler characteristic of $\Sigma$, and $\eta_n(\pl\Sigma)$ and $h_n(\pl\Sigma)$ are the correction terms from the boundary.
-Since the boundary of $\Sigma$ is a disjoint union of \emph{circles}, the correction terms, $\eta_n(\pl\Sigma)$ and $h_n(\pl\Sigma)$, are uniformly bounded for all $n$.
+Since the boundary of $\Sigma$ is a disjoint union of \emph{circles}, the correction terms $\eta_n(\pl\Sigma)$ and $h_n(\pl\Sigma)$ are uniformly bounded for all $n$.

 In \cite{ref_APS}, the connection is required to depend only on $\partial\Sigma$ in a small neighborhood of $\pl\Sigma$.
 With the notation in subsections \ref{subsec_binding_00} and \ref{subsec_Dehn_00}, the connection is required to be independent of $\rho$ near $\pl\Sigma$.
 Our connection $\mu_\Sigma$ does not satisfy this property.
 However, $\mu_\Sigma$ is affine in $\rho$, and $\pl\Sigma$ is a disjoint union of $S^1$'s.
-With a slight modification of the proof, the index formula (\ref{eqn_APS_00}) still holds in our setting.
+With a slight modification, the index formula (\ref{eqn_APS_00}) still holds in our setting.
+We will explain the modification at the end of this section.

-In \cite{ref_APS}, there are adjoint boundary conditions for $\bar{\pl}_n$ and $\bar{\pl}_n^*$: The restriction of $\bar{\pl}_n$ or $\bar{\pl}^*_n$ on the boundary, without the part of taking derivative along the transverse direction ($\pm\pl_\rho$), is a Dirac operator on the boundary.
-Denote the operator by ${\pl -2.2mm \slash_n}$.
-The Atiyah--Patodi--Singer boundary condition says that the restriction of $\alpha_n$ on the boundary only has components in the negative eigenspaces of ${\pl -2.2mm \slash_n}$, and $\beta_n$ only has non-negative ones.
+In \cite{ref_APS}, there are adjoint boundary conditions for $\bar{\pl}_n$ and $\bar{\pl}_n^*$.
+On the collar neighborhood of the boundary,

+where $\rho$ is the coordinate transverse to the boundary.
+The operator ${\pl -2.2mm \slash_n}$ is the restriction of $\bar{\pl}_n$ and $\bar{\pl}_n^*$ on the boundary, and it is a Dirac operator on the boundary.
+The Atiyah--Patodi--Singer (APS for short) boundary condition says that the restriction of $\alpha_n$ on the boundary only has components in the negative eigenspaces of ${\pl -2.2mm \slash_n}$, and $\beta_n$ only has non-negative ones.
 We now give an explicit description of the boundary conditions.